sen206-create/sen206-create/Projects/uw-comp-neuro-course-models.md

 Some scripts also require the `.pickle` files from the course folder to be in the same folder as the script.

-## Future Improvements

-This project could be made more polished by:

-- renaming the scripts with clearer filenames
-- putting each model into a function
-- saving figures into a `figures/` folder
-- adding a short result image for each model
-- adding a small `requirements.txt`
-- adding notes explaining the neuroscience idea behind each model